 Under Kansas law, marital property division is based on equitable distribution.
 This includes assets and liabilities.
 Equitable distribution means that marital assets are not necessarily equally divided, instead, the court determines what is a fair division.

 Note that equitable division does not mean a physical division of property.
 The court may award a percentage of the total value of the marital assets.
 This means that it is unlikely to be a perfect 50/50 split between the spouses.

 Several factors are considered when determining an equitable split of assets, including the financial contributions of each spouse to the marriage, the length of the marriage, the debt incurred during the marriage, the cost of living, and the earning power of each spouse.

-Difference Between Separate Property and Community Property
+Difference Between Separate Property and Joint Property

 Factors Considered in Property Division in Overland Park